keefeere/keefeere.me/content/blog/falco_wazuh.md

 ---
-title: "How to setup Falco and Wazuh integration"
+title: "How to set Falco and Wazuh integration"
 date: "2025-05-10"
 description: "Guide to setup k8s cluster monitoring with Falco and send alerts to Wazuh"